How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 - Volunteering at Local Clinic

 - Bengali: Native Proficiency

 - Saraiki: Intermediate Proficiency

 - Kinyarwanda: Basic Conversational Proficiency

-Here’s how to write a resume for CNA jobs:
+Here’s how to write the best CNA resume:

 - Format the CNA resume template before you begin by choosing the right fonts, using a 1-inch margin, and structuring it reverse-chronologically.

-- Open with a compelling introduction, either an objective or summary statement.
+- Open your CNA resume with a compelling introduction, either an objective or summary statement.